joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 window.removeEventListener('keydown', onKeydown);
 ```

-Seems pretty straightforward - check the key and run the code under the corresponding case clause.
+Seems pretty straightforward - chcek the key and run the code under the corresponding case clause.

-What does it look like if we use a record?
+What does it look like if a record is used?

 ```typescript
 type Positionable = {